Academic Advising

 McGraw Center for Teaching and Learning

-Learning support, like that provided by the McGraw Center, is an integral part of all Princeton students' experience, learning, and success.
-As a new and unfamiliar context for students with a wide variety of ways of teaching and testing, Princeton academics require students to adapt how they learn, study, manage time, solve problems, etc. To assist in these adjustments, McGraw’s Undergraduate Learning Program equips students with the knowledge, skills, strategies, and ways of thinking their course work and independent work requires but which are not always taught.
-We do this by translating research on learning into practical Princeton-specific advice, collaborating with students as they reflect on how they approach academic life, and ultimately supporting students as they make adjustments to engage, learn, achieve, and thrive academically and holistically as they meet new challenges.
+Learning support, like that provided by the McGraw Center, is an integral part of all Princeton students' experience, learning and success.
+As a new and unfamiliar context for students with a wide variety of ways of teaching and testing, Princeton academics require students to adapt how they learn, study, manage time, solve problems, etc. To assist in these adjustments, McGraw’s Undergraduate Learning Program equips students with the knowledge, skills, strategies and ways of thinking their coursework and independent work require but that are not always taught.
+We do this by translating research on learning into practical Princeton-specific advice, collaborating with students as they reflect on how they approach academic life and ultimately supporting students as they make adjustments to engage, learn, achieve and thrive academically and holistically as they meet new challenges.
+McGraw helps students adapt in order to thrive.

-McGraw Center professional staff and dozens of peer tutors and learning consultants work with students in individual and small-group tutoring sessions, one-to-one coaching sessions, and workshops tailored expressly for students to help them overcome challenges and make the most of Princeton’s many opportunities.
-All center programs are welcoming, cost-free, convenient, and student-centered.
+McGraw Center professional staff and dozens of peer tutors and learning consultants work with students in tutoring sessions, one-to-one coaching sessions and workshops tailored expressly for students to help them overcome challenges and make the most of Princeton’s many opportunities.
+All center programs are welcoming, cost-free, convenient and student-centered.
 McGraw's Tutoring provides academic support in a number of introductory STEM and quantitative problem-solving courses.
 Academic Life and Learning Consultations provide holistic advice and support for any course or issue.
-Advanced Academic Strategies Workshops tackle specific academic demands such as Princeton’s reading loads, managing time and tasks, overcoming procrastination, and developing advanced quantitative problem-solving skills, among others.
+Advanced Academic Strategies Workshops address specific academic demands such as tackling Princeton’s reading loads, managing time and tasks, overcoming procrastination and developing advanced quantitative problem-solving skills, among others.
 We have also created many online videos, materials, and other resources designed to help students flourish as they transition into and through Princeton.

 The Writing Center